Zero Tolerance Policy

 4. All complaints to the Club must be in written form before a complaint is dealt with.
 However, the Club will immediately report criminal activities to the police (with the consent of the individual alleging abuse) without a written complaint.

-5. Once a written complaint has been filed with the Club, a Discipline Committee consisting of a least three Board members will discuss the complaint with the individual alleging abuse (note: in the case of sexual abuse, the Club may designate a Club official of the same gender as the individual alleging abuse to contact the victim).
+5. Once a written complaint has been filed with the Club, a Discipline Committee will discuss the complaint with the individual alleging abuse (note: in the case of sexual abuse, the Club may designate a Club official of the same gender as the individual alleging abuse to contact the victim).
 (Refer also to Club Discipline Policy)

-6. A Board member assigned to lead the investigation into the complaint will schedule a Discipline Hearing within ten (10) business days of notice in the individual(s) whom the complaints has been filed against.
+6. A person designated assigned to lead the investigation into the complaint will arrange to have a Discipline Hearing scheduled within ten (10) business days of notice in the individual(s) whom the complaints has been filed against.
 The individual(s) who are named on the complaint shall be contacted by registered mail and requested to appear at the Discipline Hearing.

 7. In the case of Physical Abuse such as fighting, kicking, etc the Discipline Committee will decide between either a Discipline by Review or Discipline by Hearing process to determine appropriate penalties and/or suspensions.